duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-While we tested DuckLake extensively, it is not yet production-ready as shown by its version number {{ page.currentshortducklakeversion }}.
+While we tested DuckLake extensively, it is not yet production-ready as demonstrated by its version number {{ page.currentshortducklakeversion }}.
 We expect DuckLake to mature over the course of 2025.

 </div>